cniruss0727/225-Team-Bien-MAC-cam/README.md

 * System: Windows/ (Poentially older MacOs but was never tested)
 * To connect to zoom: Use OBS (see more at:https://obsproject.com)
 * Download the zip file, extract it and click on exe to test
+* Main folder is the older folder containg all the files and commits.
+Mac_Live_Cam is the new folder that contains complete new files.

 ## Ultimate goals:
 A live cam software  for Macalester that runs on computers, which integrates all kinds of filters, especially macalester-themed filters, and you can take pictures/record videos.